A Confronting New Doco Will Focus On The Unsolved Murders Of 3 Indigenous Children In The 1990s

 The documentary was directed by Muruwari and Gomeroi man Allan Clarke, and written by Wiradjuri and Kamilaroi man Stan Grant (The Australian Dream).

 “At the core of our documentary, we look at the role race played within our judicial system in Australia,” Clarke told P.TV.
-“This is a system that is supposed to protect all of us – it’s meant to be colour blind, but it isn’t in Australia.”
+“This is a system that is supposed to protect all of us – it’s meant to be colour blind, but it isn’t.”

 “This documentary is truth-telling at its absolute raw.
 And truth-telling is something we need to do as a nation to address the inequity between Aboriginal and non-Indigenous people and our systems of power.”

-Being Aboriginal himself, and as a working journalist and filmmaker in Indigenous Affairs, it was important that the documentary put the families of Colleen, Evelyn, and Clinton front and centre, giving them a platform to speak in a raw and unfiltered way.
+As a filmmaker and working journalist in Indigenous Affairs, it was important that the documentary put the families of Colleen, Evelyn, and Clinton front and centre, giving them a platform to speak in a raw and unfiltered way.

 “Australia has a history of reporting and presenting Aboriginal issues and communities without speaking to people affected by it.
 This is a chance to actually work with the families and collaborate with them.
 They are not talent, they are not subjects in the film, it’s their voice and their film.”